-[Opinion] Russia's Patriarch Kirill, war criminal?
+[Opinion] The Patriarch who's in lockstep with Putin

 War-crime complicity?

-It confirms that Kirill isin lockstep with Putin's war rhetoric and further exposes the patriarch to accusations of active complicity in war crimes, crimes against humanity and genocide.
+It confirms that Kirill is in lockstep with Putin's war rhetoric and further exposes the patriarch to accusations of active complicity in war crimes, crimes against humanity and genocide.

 Recognising Kirill's complicity, a growing number of his bishops in Ukraine are refusing to commemorate the "patriarch of the military operation" in their church services, defying threats from Moscow.